Xiny1hxy/cse15l-lab-reports/LabReport3.md

 written_2/travel_guides/berlitz1/WhereToMalaysia.txt:0
 written_2/travel_guides/berlitz1/WhereToMallorca.txt:0
 ```
-This grep -c command return the number of times a keyword appears in txt files, in this case I search for the word "vista", the number at the end of each path is the number it appears in the previous txt file, for example, "vista" occurs 3 times in the file "WhereToJerusalem.txt".
+This `grep -c` command return the number of times a keyword appears in txt files, in this case I search for the word "vista", the number at the end of each path is the number it appears in the previous txt file, for example, "vista" occurs 3 times in the file `WhereToJerusalem.txt`.

 ### Example 2:
 ```
 grep -c good travel_guides/berlitz1/*.txt
 ```
-Result:
+Results:
 ```
 travel_guides/berlitz1/HandRHawaii.txt:0
 travel_guides/berlitz1/HandRHongKong.txt:0